Xerxes's pontoon bridges: Anchors

-Pontoon bridges across rivers are usually held in position by anchors fastened to the bow and stern of each boat and thus, at a first glance, Herodotus' description appears to be correct.
+Pontoon bridges across rivers are usually held in position by anchors fastened to the bow and stern of each boat and thus, at a first glance, Herodotus's description appears to be correct.
 However, the depth of the strait is not mentioned at all in his Histories.
 Modern historians do mention the depth, but do not discuss it anywhere as a problem for anchoring.

 The length of anchor ropes must be several times the depth of water in order to prevent damage to the ship caused by a jerking anchor rope and to prevent the anchor from dragging along the seabed.
 Ships in the center of the strait would thus have had to use anchor ropes with a length of several hundred meters each.
 The total of 674 ships would not only have required 1348 heavy anchors, but also some 300 km of anchor ropes.
 One may question whether at that time it would have been possible to manufacture such huge amounts within a relatively short time.
 Even if iron anchors existed already then, it is unlikely that the iron manufacturing was capable to produce some 183 tonnes of iron anchors.
 In addition, the anchorage is not safe: the long ropes cannot prevent the ships from swinging and colliding, in particular when eddies add to the confusion and long ropes get entangled.
 Last, but not least, it seems to be impossible to find the right points for dropping the anchors so that their long lines would hold the ships properly lined up across the strait.

 If one adheres to the ships being anchored as described by Herodotus, one has to take into account that each bridge together with the space required for the anchor ropes would have occupied a strip up to 900 m wide.
 However, the shore at Abydos would not have been wide enough to accommodate two such bridges.

 There is a further technical point: The addition of anchors and of cables reaching from shore to shore provides added holding power to the ships only in theory, i.e. if the ships' tension on the anchor ropes and on the cables is exactly equal, but in practice, it is not possible to tune them to such a degree, especially not under the influence of changing winds, currents, eddies and undercurrents.
 But then, the whole load has to be borne by either the ropes or the cables, without the other (slack) one contributing anything to the horizontal load bearing capacity of the installation.

 Therefore, there appears no alternative but to assume that the ships were held in place by the long cables only, and that anchors were used only temporarily to hold ships in shoal waters until they were attached to the cables.